Ex Etiquette: How to Move on and Get Along

 Q. My ex bad-mouths me to my daughter.
 How can I counteract that?

-A. There are two kinds of bad-mouthing: distortions of fact and attacks on character.
+A. There are two kinds of bad-mouthing as you consider ex etiquette: distortions of fact and attacks on character.
 Simply ignore his distortions of trivial facts.
 It doesn't matter when you told him about the school play or if you really sent over the baseball shirt and he forgot where it was.
 Your kids don't want to replay your battles.

-If your ex is distorting serious facts -- saying you had an affair or stole money when you didn't -- counter with a short, calm explanation.
+If your ex is distorting serious facts—saying you had an affair or stole money when you didn't—counter with a short, calm explanation.
 When your daughter blurts out, "Daddy says you're trying to steal his money so he won't have enough to take me on vacation," simply explain, "I would never steal from your father or anyone else.
 Your dad is mad at me, and when people are mad they say mean things.
 This is one of those times."
+(Check out how to handle more tough family topics.)

 Regarding remarks about you as a person, do your best not to take the bait.
 When your child reports, "Daddy says you're a witch," take a deep breath and respond, "Daddy must have been in a terrible mood to say that."
 Then change the subject.
 Counteract his bitterness with your own loving fairness, and your daughter will form her own opinions about you.